 This is the Image Science guide to getting the best out of your BenQ SW Series monitor through BenQ's direct hardware calibration system, called Palette Master Elements.
 We take you through the process from front to back and explain all the settings along the way.

 Of course if you have any questions after you've reviewed this guide, don't hesitate to get in touch for extra advice.

 (N.B.
-This guide is only for BenQ P series monitors - if you monitor's model number instead starts with an SW instead, follow this guide instead!)
+This guide is only for BenQ SW series monitors - if you monitor's model number instead starts with a P instead, follow this guide instead!)

 Make sure your monitor has properly warmed up before you start calibrating - with BenQ monitors just five minutes of switched on time is enough.

 When PME first opens, you will be greeted with an initial setup screen.
 This screen should correctly identify your monitor and the calibrator you are using (if you forgot to plug in your calibrator before starting PME, plug it in now and choose 'Check Sensor' to confirm PME can find it).

 We also choose Advanced Mode on this screen as we of course want to get the most out of our excellent monitor hardware.

 On this page we choose appropriate settings for the profiling and calibration to follow.

 You can set the following things, and here we provide some basic recommendations, but feel free to ask for more advice if you need it.

 Whitepoint - The industry standard whitepoint is 6500K (AKA D65).
 You should probably use this if you are using a typical photo lab for your printing, or entering images into your camera club etc. Alternatively, if you're doing your own printing (or printing with us here), you will probably find a warmer whitepoint gives you a noticeably better screen to print match.
 We use 5800K here, which has become a de facto standard for many working in fine art print.